 Foreign traditions in Avaris

 As the city grew, it became overcrowded.
-The cemeteries were built over, so the inhabitants copied another Middle Eastern practice and started burying their dead under their houses.
+And the cemeteries were built over.
+So the inhabitants copied another Middle Eastern practice and started burying their dead under their houses.

 The south rises and destroys Avaris